8 Important Social Skills For Kids And How To Teach Them

 Difficulty Underachievement

-Interactions in the classroom, participation, and successful teacher communication depend on social skills.
-The inability of a kid to fully participate in academic activities, contribute to conversations, and work together with classmates might be hampered by difficulties in these areas, potentially leading to educational underachievement.
+Social skills depend on interactions in the classroom, participation, and successful teacher communication.
+Difficulties in these areas might hamper a child’s ability to fully participate in academic activities, contribute to conversations, and work together with classmates, potentially leading to educational underachievement.

 Bullying and Victimization